cdpxe/WendzelNNTPd/CONTRIBUTING.md

-- Extend WendzelNNTPd with your desired features and send me your patch so I can integrate it and make it accessible to all users this way (of course with a refernce to you!).
+- Extend WendzelNNTPd with your desired features and send me your patch so I can integrate it and make it accessible to all users this way (of course with a reference to you!).